सीएसआईआर-राष्ट्रीय भौतिक प्रयोगशाला

 The new facility of primary vibration calibration standard in extended frequency range of 0.1 Hz to 20 kHz had been established.
 The new microphone calibration standard facility using insert voltage technique was also established for the calibration of acoustic calibrators and microphones which has reduced the uncertainty in calibration to a level at par with other NMIs of APMP region.

-Consultancy is also provided in the setting up of the acoustic facility, noise and vibration abatement, building acoustics and for particular NDT problems.
+Technical services projects, Consultancy and external funded projects are also provided in the setting up of the acoustic facility, noise and vibration abatement, building acoustics, environmental noise and for particular NDT problems.

 A. Parameters Covered